torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 What is perf and how do we use it?
 ==================================

-Perf is an analysis tool based on Linux 2.6+ systems, which abstracts the CPU hardware difference in performance measurement in Linux, and provides a simple command line interface.
+Perf is an analysis tool based on GNU/Linux 2.6+ systems, which abstracts the CPU hardware difference in performance measurement in GNU/Linux, and provides a simple command line interface.
 Perf is based on the perf_events interface exported by the kernel.
 It is very useful for profiling the system and finding performance bottlenecks in an application.

-If you haven't already checked out the Linux mainline repository, you can do so and then build kernel and perf tool::
+If you haven't already checked out the GNU/Linux mainline repository, you can do so and then build kernel and perf tool::

   git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git linux